-The relevant index for each of the multi-asset-class funds is a composite index.
-This is calculated using the target investment mix of each multi-asset-class fund and the relevant indices of the asset class.
+The relevant index for each of the funds is a composite index.
+This is calculated using the target investment mix of each fund and the relevant indices of the asset class.

 Relevant market indices

 The market indices for each asset class are as follows: